bitrix24/b24restdocs/api-reference/entity/sections/entity-section-update.md

-# Update the entity.section.update storage section
+# Update the entity.section.update method

 {% note warning "We are still updating this page" %}